antonlevashov/capstone_project/capstone_proposal_template_2.md

 I'll use Xception, Inception V3, SE-ResNet-50 with a 5270-neuron Softamx classification layer on Keras (TensorFlow), with the batch size 256 at first, training/validation split is 80%-20%, input image size 160x160 (downsampling).
 It will takes around 4-6 hours to do a single epoch with 8 workers in model.fit_generator() on EC2 p2.xlarge.
 This uses the BSON generator posted in competition kernels.

 For a moment I'll stick to the single model but it's worth investigate the use of an ensemble of models.

-[Distilling the Knowledge in a Neural Network.](https://www.cs.toronto.edu/~hinton/absps/distillation.pdf) We introduce a new type of ensemble composed of one or more full models and many specialist models which learn to distinguish fine-grained classes that the full models confuse.
-Unlike a mixture of experts, these specialist models can be trained rapidly and in parallel.
+[Distilling the Knowledge in a Neural Network.](https://www.cs.toronto.edu/~hinton/absps/distillation.pdf) "...
+We introduce a new type of ensemble composed of one or more full models and many specialist models which learn to distinguish fine-grained classes that the full models confuse.
+Unlike a mixture of experts, these specialist models can be trained rapidly and in parallel."

 ## Benchmark Model